LizzyMaybeDev/Introduction-to-modding-mc/README.md

  [**BetterPacksGUI**](https://github.com/dreamhopping/BetterPacksGUI/releases/tag/1.0.0 "Download BPG") | A mod for 1.8.9 that automatically reloads the texture pack list when you add a new texture pack & allows you to delete/move packs once they are not selected.
  [**BetterChat**](https://www.curseforge.com/minecraft/mc-mods/better-chat/files/3249065 "Download BetterChat") | An overall awesome chat mod that lets you add smooth animations for messages and repositoning chat very easily as well as changing chat width and maybe more!
  [**Custom Sky mod**](https://www.youtube.com/watch?v=i8ZgEzpqdAM "Download Custom sky mod") | Allows you to easily change your custom sky within a GUI. |
+ [**Cowlection**](https://github.com/cow-mc/Cowlection/releases "Download Cowlection") | A client-side only Forge mod that contains a collection of features (mainly for skyblock but otherwise its a good mod)..
+ [**MediaMod**](https://github.com/MediaModMC/MediaMod/releases/) | View your current song in Minecraft with support for services like Spotify, YouTube, SoundCloud & more!
+ [**Hytilities**](https://sk1er.llc/beta) | Hytilities is a hypixel focused mod that brings nice quality of life features. (currently in beta)
+ [**ConnorLinfoot's DiscordRP**](https://hypixel.net/threads/forge-1-8-9-discordrp-rich-presence-for-minecraft-hypixel.1573606/) | Discord Rich Presence mod for Minecraft, in particular for Hypixel.
+ [**Sidebar Revamp mod**](https://www.youtube.com/watch?v=cn9VvT43yRs) | Allows customization of the sidebar.
+ [**QuickReport**](https://hypixel.net/threads/forge-1-8-9-quickreport-a-mod-for-quickly-reporting-cheaters-on-hypixel.3428305/) | A Mod for Quickly Reporting Cheaters On Hypixel
+ [**Moulberry's Hychat**](https://discord.gg/moulberry) | Hychat is a mod focused towards quality of life chat changes such as chat tabs, complete customizability and you can change the width/height and move the chat by just dragging it with tons more to discover! (currently semi private)
 ## Features you might be looking for - Mods

 | Feature | Mod |